WPChill/migrate-away-from-photoblocks/readme.txt

 4. Login to your website and go to the Plugins section of your admin panel.
 5. Look for \"Migrate away from Photoblocks\" and click Activate.

+== Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Migrate away from Photoblocks Gallery plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/ef6cc857-d8eb-4033-8c9d-0a04b4c00e6b).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin."

 == Changelog ==

 See <a href="https://github.com/WPChill/modula-photoblocks-migrator/blob/main/changelog.txt" target="_blank">changelog</a>